maddenp/iotaa/README.md

         logging.warning("Tea needs to steep for %ss", remaining)
 ```

 Here, the asset being `yield`ed is more abstract: It represents a certain amount of time having passed since the boiling water was poured over the tea.
 (The observant reader will note that 10 seconds is insufficient, if handy for a demo.
 Try 3 minutes for black tea IRL.)
 The path to the `water` file is located by calling `refs()` on the return value of `steeping_tea()` and taking the item with key `water` (because `ingredient()` `yield`s its assets as `{fn: asset(path, path.exists)}`, where `fn` is the filename, e.g. `sugar`, `teabag`, `water`.)
 If the water was poured long enough ago, `steeped_tea` is ready; if not, it should be during some future execution of this workflow.
-Note that the executable code following the final `yield` only logs information: There's nothing this task can do to make its asset (time passed) ready: It can only wait.
+Note that the executable code following the final `yield` only logs information: There's nothing this task can do to ready its asset (time passed): It can only wait.

 Note the statement